INFORMSJoC/2024.1071/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# ILP models for the Bin Packing Problem with Minimum Color Fragmentation
+# Mathematical models and exact algorithms for kidney exchange problems with immunosuppressants

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [Creative Commons Attribution (CC BY)](LICENSE).